-- 3.6 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 3.7 Two objecting representations were received.
-One supporting representation was received.
-They were received from Sussex Police, the Licensing Authority and a local business. - 3.8 Representations received had concerns relating to Prevention of Crime and Disorder, Cumulative Impact and Prevention of Public Nuisance.

-3.9 Full details of the representations (and response to representation A by the applicant) are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D.
+- 3.5 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
+A summary appears below: - 3.6 3 representations were received, 1 supporting and 2 opposing.
+They were received from Sussex Police, The Licensing Authority and Seafront Estates Team at Brighton & Hove City Council. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder, Cumulative Impact, Public Safety, Prevention of Public Nuisance. - 3.8 Full details of the representations are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D. Supporting evidence from the applicant can be found at Appendix E